ysndr/sam-knn-regressor/README.md

 - `./dataset.py`
   A testsuite from the `scikit-multiflow` project.
 Uses 10 years of weather data[^weather] (2006 - 2016, Humidity, Wind, Temperature, Air Pressure,...).
 It tries to find the real temperature given the average humidity, air pressure and wind speed.
 Our tests showed that using our algorithm results in marginally smaller summed squared errors than the Hoeffding Tree implementations that come with scikit-multiflow.
   ![Results Temperature regression](doc/sam-temp.png)
-  Noticably, SAM-kNN has almost always smaller spikes than its contenders.
+  Noticably, SAM-kNN has almost always smaller error spikes than its contenders.

 - `./stairs.py`
   A simulated test that does three sweeps over the range [0..1].
 Each time the lower half is constructed using the same linear function (with some gaussian noise).
 The uper half is computed using a random slope.